Have you heard “nurse practitioner credentialing” over and over but are not quite sure what the heck it means?

 - The actual definition of nurse practitioner credentialing

 - What credentialing allows you to do as an NP

 - What you are responsible for, and the timeline you should be following

 - The employer side of the nurse practitioner credentialing process, and how it affects your start date timeline!

 Keep scrolling if you prefer to read all about credentialing in this overview of credentialing for NPs.

 What Is Nurse Practitioner Credentialing?

-We’re going to start with the basis today, because I feel like the term credentialing is one that we hear and use a lot.
-But as a newer nurse practitioner, or an NP student, you may not know exactly what that means.
+We’re going to start with the basics today because the term credentialing is one that we hear and use a lot.
+But as a newer nurse practitioner or an NP student, you may not know exactly what that means.

 I’m going to break it down for you in some super easy-to-understand terms and steps, so by the end of this article, you’ll have a better idea of what’s going on and what you need to do next, as a new NP.
 And if you want to have something in your back pocket to reference when this question comes up again, download my NP credential cheat sheet.

 And your employer handles another set of credentialing steps.
 We’ll get to that in a little bit, but first, I’m going to start with the things that you need to be doing in order for you to be credentialed.

 What Are The Different Elements of Nurse Practitioner Credentialing?

-First things first on the credentialing checklist is: graduating nurse practitioner school!
+First things first on the credentialing checklist: graduating nurse practitioner school!

 Yes, this may seem obvious, but I get a lot of questions from NP students and new grad NPs about the exact order of operations that things need to occur, before, during, and after NP graduation.
 I cover the full graduation timeline in this blog post.
 So yes, first you need to have gone to NP school.
 You’ve graduated with either your MSN or your DNP, essentially giving you the education and the permission to sit for your nurse practitioner boards.

 So that first element of credentialing, I guess you could say is your diploma or your transcript.